fhopp/fhopp.github.io/index.md

 <div style="text-align: justify" markdown="1">

 I am a Doctoral Candidate in the [Department of Communication at UCSB](http://www.comm.ucsb.edu/), senior data scientist at UCSB's [Media Neuroscience Lab](http://www.medianeuroscience.org/) (PI: Rene Weber, PhD, MD), and an associate of the [NSF IGERT Network Science Program](https://networkscience.igert.ucsb.edu/).
-In my [research](https://fhopp.github.io/research), I leverage natural language processing, computational modeling, and neuroscientific methodologies to examine how latent moral information and moral conflict permeates human narratives and motivates actions.
+My [research](https://fhopp.github.io/research) leverages natural language processing, computational modeling, and neuroscientific methodologies to examine how latent moral information and moral conflict permeates human narratives and motivates actions.

 In previous research, I examined the role of cognitive and perceptual load on multimedia processing, assessed the role of entertainment experiences for processing political messages, studied the effects of cyber-ostracism in social media environments, and explored the motivational correlates of permanent online connectedness.